OpenTermsArchive/docs/content/guidelines/reviewing.en.md

 ## How To Review Pull Requests that Add Declarations

-When a contribution is made using the contribution tool, the OTA-bot will create a pull request.
-This pull request typically consists of several checks, which guides the reviewer on the key things to look out for during the review process, and a link to inspect the declaration.

 You should focus should be on two things: accuracy and quality.

 - Accuracy is about making sure that the contribution document is accurate and tracks **significant** sections that actually make a legal impact when changed.
-- Quality is about making sure that the contribution is of high quality and uses stable CSS selectors that will make sure the document will need less maintainace over time.
+- Durability is about making sure that the contribution is of high quality and uses stable CSS selectors that will make sure the document will need less maintainace over time.

 ### Step-by-step Review Guide